smf-steve/sth/README.md

       Summary: 0/1  (Passed/Count)
       ```

    Obviously, we don't want to execute each of these test cases manually.
 The 'sth_validate' command allows you to provide a list of files, and each file is processed in term.
-If one of these files is a directory, all files with a .sth_case extention is added to the list of test cases to process.
+If one of these files is a directory, all files with a .sth_case extension is added to the list of test cases to process.

    Consider the following example where the first argument to sth_validate is the current working directory (.).
 In this case, all the files within the current working directory (.) is executed.
 A summary message is provided at the end of execution.